Reader Q&A: Do I or Do I Not Have Gender Dysphoria?

 2. The next question to ask yourself is, “Why am I not comfortable with this?”

-There are some people who feel fine being seen and known as the gender they were assigned, because their minds and bodies match that gender (think of it as it being a coincidence that their genital happened to match their felt sense of gender).
+There are some people who feel fine being seen and known as the gender they were assigned, because their minds and bodies match that gender (think of it as it being a coincidence that their genitals happened to match their felt sense of gender).

 There are others who experience a definite disconnect between the gender they were assigned at birth and the gender they really experience themselves to be.
+And there are others who feel a disconnect that is more moderate in its experience.

 Another indicator that is a little more difficult to figure out, but still very relevant, is the way you think and feel.
-Feeling like there’s something “not quite right” about the way you process information, experience emotions, respond to sexual thoughts, etc. (i.e. by having incorrect level of hormones, in your case more estrogen than you are supposed to have and less testosterone, leads to you thinking, feeling, and responding in ways that feel “off”).
+Feeling like there’s something “not quite right” about the way you process information, experience emotions, respond to sexual thoughts, etc.

 Check out this image that @CassieBebop was inspired to create after reading this blog post: